Vacationing in St. John and the U.S. Virgin Islands

 Getting There: Fly into St. Thomas, U.S. Virgin Island airport (STT)

-Ferry: Catch the hourly on the hour ferry from Red Hook on the east end of St. Thomas (a 30 to 45 minute taxi ride from the airport) or the ferry from Charlotte Amalie (near the airport but much less frequent).
+Ferry: Catch the hourly on the hour ferry from Red Hook on the east end of St. Thomas (a 30 to 45 minute taxi ride from the airport) or the ferry from Charlotte Amalie (near the airport but much less frequently).
 The ferry dock in St. John is right in the center of town in Cruz Bay.

 Geography: St. John has numerous beaches, one qualifying in the top ten beaches in the world, with wonderful snorkeling, interesting and sedate hiking trails, plantation ruins, and coral reefs teeming with life.
 More than half of the island's area has been placed under the aegis of the National Park Service.
 Rising steeply and quickly from the shore, St. John's ridges climax in three peaks of 1,100 to 1,200 ft.
 There are over 800 species of plants.
 More than 160 species of birds have been recorded in and around the park and, of these over 25 nest on the island.